Improving governance outcomes through AI documentation: Bridging theory and practice: What organizations could document about AI systems

 Within companies, many stakeholders may contribute to and use documentation \cite{micheli2023landscape}.
 Those working on data collection, annotation, and curation might contribute to data documentation, while engineers and data scientists might document and use information related to data, models, and application infrastructure.
 UX designers, researchers, and product managers might rely on this documentation to inform product designs and create clear public explanations.
 Professionals focused on responsible AI, governance, and compliance could use documentation to identify and manage risks.
 Organizational leaders, in turn, may use these insights to make critical decisions about resource allocation, risk management, and the launch of AI-powered products.

 We can categorize documentation stakeholders into two broad groups: \textbf{documentation producers} and \textbf{documentation consumers}.
 Documentation producers are those who actively contribute to the generation of documentation artifacts, while documentation consumers are those who read and use it.
-While this grouping simplifies some important distinctions, it serves as a helpful heuristic for understanding the opportunities and tensions between groups with both shared and distinct goals.
+This grouping simplifies some important distinctions.\footnote{Practitioners sometimes create documentation for their own use, while in other instances, they produce one type of documentation for others and rely on a different type created by someone else.
+For example, a compliance team might use documentation from a technical team to understand how a system was developed and functions in order to assess compliance concerns.
+At the same time, the compliance team might generate documentation for technical teams, outlining the limitations that apply to the use of a system or component.
+In this way, the same stakeholder could be both a consumer and a producer of documentation, even for the same system or component.} Still, distinguishing between consumers and producers serves as a helpful heuristic for understanding the opportunities and tensions between groups with both shared and distinct goals.
 We consider both producers and consumers and their interplay in our analysis.

 We also note that "AI documentation" could refer to either the process of producing documentation or the resulting artifacts.
-While documentation artifacts inform stakeholders about the responsible use of AI, the process of creating these documents can also institutionalize best practices and foster a culture of risk management..
+While documentation artifacts can inform stakeholders about the responsible use of AI, the process of creating these documents can also institutionalize best practices and foster a culture of risk management.
 Therefore, when considering how documentation can improve governance outcomes, we address both artifacts and processes.